Crafty-Jumper/Super-Mario-Bros.-Godot/Level Data/Template/Guide.md

 If you set any value in the pipescreen or pipes to an array, that screen is treated as a warp zone.
 These only go up to 3 values, for each pipe.

 Then there is the "song" property, which determines what song to play.
-The values are the same as theme, plus 5 = Star, and beyond can be added new songs.
+The values are the same as theme, increased by one, plus 6 = Star, and new songs can be added later.

 There is the "intermission" property, which treats that area like the beginning of 1-2, 2-2, 4-2, and 7-2.